-What Is Beamforming and Massive MIMO in 5G?
+A Primer on Beamforming and Massive MIMO in 5G Technology

 The first wave of ultralow latency, high-speed 5G has already arrived.
 Standalone (SA) 5G networks were successfully tested in Asia and Europe last year.
 U.S. carriers are finally catching up with SA testing while deploying non-standalone (NSA) 5G in cities all over the country.
 Still, we are in the earliest stages of the technology.
 Current radio configurations remain fragmented, and much of the infrastructure needed to support technologies like beamforming and massive multiple-input and multiple-output (MIMO) arrays is under construction.
 These technologies will play critical roles in creating stable 5G networks connecting millions of mobile and IoT devices.